-CULCON, the Japan-U.S. Friendship Commission and the U.S.-Japan Bridging Foundation are deeply committed and proud to offer a joint internship program.
+CULCON and the Japan-U.S. Friendship Commission are deeply committed and proud to offer a joint internship program.
+This is a paid internship program.
 We offer substantive and interesting work, a friendly work environment, encouragement to attend outside related events, reimbursement of transportation costs and excellent networking opportunities.

-Internships introduce you to new fields, help you develop or improve skills, build your resume, and can position you to network for future positions.
+Internships introduce you to new fields, help you develop or improve skills, build your resume, provide mentorship and can position you to network for future positions.

-This is not an internship where you will be serving coffee.
 We are deeply invested in every intern’s professional development, assigning tasks which allow them to learn new hands-on skills and programs to build their resume.
-Additionally, interns will receive excellent networking opportunities and are encouraged to attend outside related events.
-While this is an unpaid internship, reimbursement for local transportation costs is provided.
+Additionally, interns will receive mentoring, and are encouraged to attend outside related events.
+This is a paid internship, and reimbursement for local transportation costs is provided.

 Read below to learn more about internship opportunities.

 Please email all application materials to firstname.lastname@example.org.

 The Japan-U.S. Friendship Commission (JUSFC), and CULCON offer exceptional opportunities for students interested in Japan, U.S.-Japan relations, or public diplomacy.

 We are currently seeking two (2) Fall 2023 interns to support current initiatives, which include activities promoting U.S.-Japan cultural, educational and people-to-people exchange.
 Interns will be working from a small office in a team-oriented and fast-paced environment in Washington, DC.
 Duties include, but are not limited to research and writing on issues affecting the United States and Japan, meeting planning and execution, disseminating information via social media, participating in meetings and seminars and writing reports, and supporting program-related and grantmaking activities.